hasangeospatial/hasangeospatial.github.io/README.md

-This website was creased by using the web template: vCard - Personal portfolio
+This website was created by using the web template: vCard - Personal Portfolio authored by @codewithsadee

-You can find more infor from here: https://codewithsadee.github.io/vcard-personal-portfolio/
+You can find more information here: https://github.com/codewithsadee/vcard-personal-portfolio A demo is available at: https://codewithsadee.github.io/vcard-personal-portfolio/